 Bio-energy is a diverse and accessible form of energy.
 Homeowners can begin generating energy just by creating a compost heap.
 However, on a grand scale, large energy suppliers are now creating bio-energy power plants.
 As they search for new sustainable energy sources, they now invest more money in bio-energy technology and research.

-When we use biomass to create energy, the raw material is known as feedstock.
+When we use biomass to create energy, the raw material is known as a feedstock.
 These are specially grown or consist of waste products.
 There are dry feedstocks and wet feedstocks.
 Dry feedstock mainly consists of wood pellets that we then burn.
 This boils water and creates steam.
 They then use this steam to drive a turbine and generate electricity.

 Wet feedstocks include food waste.
 These are stored in sealed tanks where they rot and produce methane.
 The gas can then be burnt in order to generate electricity.